 2009 turned out to be the busiest year for the band and members realized that the input and ambitions were not on the same level anymore.
 At the end of 2009 the band decided to break up while they still enjoyed playing and the band played their final gig on January 23, 2010 at De Onderbroek in Nijmegen, a place where shows were booked by members, Smash The Statues played countless times and felt like a second home and an inspirational place.
 A more than sold out show was the result of a band with 4 punks just doing what they felt like.

 Fast forward to exact 3 years later, Smash The Statues announces they are back!
 Apparently the fire was still burning and the same 4 punks got back together.
 Eager to hit stages again as Smash The Statues the band performed different shows throughout 2013, and started writing new material.
-Four tracks were recorded at the start of 2014 by -who else- Nico van Montfort – and will be released as “Rise To The Occasion” on May 1st by a cooperation of labels (White Russian Records / Funtime Records / No Panic Records / Laserlife Records).
+Four tracks were recorded at the start of 2014 by -who else- Nico van Montfort – and released as “Rise To The Occasion” by a cooperation of labels (White Russian Records / Funtime Records / No Panic Records / Laserlife Records).

 Smash The Statues [2003, DIY release]

 When Fear Is All Around Us [2008, Shield Recordings]